Date(s) - 14 Aug 2017

 If you’d like to stay longer just let us know and we can let you have a special price.

-You may also be interested in other sustainable craft workshops at Denmark Farm including: Willow basket weaving, Roundwood Timber Framing, Build a Compost Toilet and Sour dough bread making.
+You may also be interested in other sustainable craft workshops at Denmark Farm including: Willow basket weaving – make a log basket, Drum Making, Roundwood Timber Framing and Make a Shave Horse.
 See our events page for the full up to date list.